KaveIO/AmbariKave/README.md

 Installation (on the 'ambari node' of your cluster, or one large machine)
 =========================================================================

+If you are looking for the extensive documentation, including descriptions of disk/cpu/ram requirements, please look at [the installation wiki](https://github.com/KaveIO/AmbariKave/wiki/Detailed-Guides-AmbariKave)

 * Ambari is a cluster installation management system for hadoop-based clusters.
 It installs separate services on different machines across a cluster.
 AmbariKave is a small extention fo this.
 If what you're looking for is a common set of data science tools to install on one single machine (without a database or hdfs) consider [KaveToolbox](http://github.com/KaveIO/KaveToolbox)

 * To download and install a released version of AmbariKave from the repos server: http://repos.kave.io , e.g. 2.2-Beta-Pre, with username repos and password kaverepos, including downloading and installing ambari: